existencelabs/keystamp-whitepaper/README.md

 ## Hierarchical encryption and access control

-We private keys not only for signing data but also as encryption passwords for storing data.
+We use private keys not only for signing data but also as encryption passwords for storing data.
 This means that when the lower sub-keys encrypt data, all the levels above can decrypt it.
 It’s a one way function.
 As such, only the issuing authority has access to all the data, and permissions are hierarchical, perfect for institutions such as financial regulators.

 ## Decentralized and trustless